 Class 1a requires additional rules about what to do with them in states 2, 3 and 4.

 Generally speaking, it’s probably worth changing this area since the semantics become clearer – and the change itself doesn’t really change the semantics.
 Without PASN PTKSA there is no change to frame classification or filtering – like before.

+Update in R3:

+Feedback from Jouni:

+“What are the use cases, e.g., for DSE, eCSA, GAS, and QMF policy updates?
+I guess I could think of a potential use for protected GAS, but what about the other ones?
+Do they really make sense without an association?
+I'm a bit worried about potential security issues and implementation bugs coming from a change that would allow clearly specific-to-association frames from being allowed in a state that does not have association.”

+I agree being conservative would be best for 11az as this is not really needed in for ranging - and this could be revisited in 11me or another TG perhaps – like KDK was re-used in 11ba.
+Removing protected dual of pub action frames from Class 1a.

 TGaz Editor: In Figure 11-16 p109 replace the phrase in State 1a